 Here’s a handy guide to the best times to visit Australian cities and key centres, and what you can expect at different times of the year.

-Sydney is a year-round destination, but summer is what Australia’s biggest urban centre is famous for.
-It’s absolutely the best time of year to enjoy the city’s enviable lifestyle by the water, on the water, or in the water (do try all three!).
+Sydney is a year-round destination, but summer is the best time to enjoy the city’s enviable lifestyle by the water — on the water — or in the water.
+Try all three during your stay!

-There’s plenty of things to do in Sydney in winter too – indulging in plentiful restaurants and indoor exhibitions, or rugging up and spending time in the great outdoors.
-Perhaps challenge yourself in the annual City2Surf fun run alongside 80,000+ participants – from serious runners to walkers in costume.
+There’s plenty to do in Sydney during winter too.
+It’s a great time to check out the hottest new restaurants and galleries or rug up and spend time in the great outdoors.
+The Blue Mountains are stunning in the colder months.
+Perhaps challenge yourself to take part in the annual City2Surf fun run alongside 80,000+ other participants — from serious runners to walkers in colourful costumes.

 Spring and autumn offer the best of both worlds.
-They’re crisp and cool bookends, bringing clear blue skies and the chance for visitors to embrace the best of everything the Harbour City has to offer.
+They bring clear blue skies, mild temperatures, and the chance for visitors to enjoy everything the Harbour City has to offer.

 Summer and autumn are the perfect seasons to enjoy everything the capital has to offer, including a stroll around the picturesque parliamentary precinct.
 December to February is characterised by warm to hot days, low humidity, and temperatures in the mid to high 20s.
 From March to May, the temperature drops into the high teens and a jacket is handy for evenings.